Invincible Career®

 I lived pretty close to Santa Cruz, CA, for about 13 years.
 We spent a lot of time on the beaches, and my children and our friends surfed often.
 My good friend (who worked with me at our startup) was an avid surfer too.

-I don’t surf, but I spent a lot of time observing them.
+I don’t surf, but I spent time observing them.
 If you pay attention to surfers, they spend a lot of time sitting on their boards, floating, watching, and waiting for a decent wave.

-Some waves are too small even to bother.
-Most are average and provide a solid ride, but it ends soon, and the surfer is quickly paddling back to try again.
+Some waves are too small to even bother riding.
+Most are average and provide a solid ride, but they end soon, and the surfer quickly paddles back to try again.

 However, if they’re lucky, along comes “The Wave.”
 The one they’ve been dreaming about.

-To get the most out of the experience, they have to be bold, aggressive, decisive, and committed.
-If they’re fearful — if they hesitate — the moment is lost.
+To get the most out of the experience, they must be bold, aggressive, decisive, and committed.
+If they’re fearful or hesitate, the moment is lost.

 Being an aggressive surfer, in the positive sense of aggression, means paddling towards peaks, hunting for waves, and staying engaged and active in the ocean.” (source)

 When a wave is fantastic, the ride is better and longer.
-Surfers hope it will never end, but we all know that it eventually will.
+Surfers hope it will never end, but we all know it will eventually.

 All good things come to an end.

-Your career has waves too.
-It’s those moments in time when you experience accelerated professional momentum.
+Your career has waves, too.
+It’s those moments when you experience accelerated professional momentum.

 • The stars feel aligned.